legourrierec/dobson/README.md

   * assist the observer in reaching the target by offering a goto solution
   * stay warm indoors and control the telescope via WiFi (thus also avoiding cables !)

 The telescope is home-made, starting from a blank disk of glass, all the way to fitting a camera for astrophotography.
-The whole project is being documented on instructables.com (link to be published later).
+The whole project is being documented on [instructables.com](https://www.instructables.com/Dobson-Telescope-on-Equatorial-Table-WRITING-STILL/).

 ![Alt text](img/dobson300-1500.jpg)